james-prior/pillar-kata-roman-numeral-calculator/README.md

 You might want to look at only that if you have little time.

-Actual Romans were inconsistent in how they wrote Roman numerals, so I used a stricter style.
+Actual Romans were inconsistent in how they wrote Roman numerals, so I used a stricter style and modified the rules above for that.

 I am used to implementing this kind of task with logic in small fast tight code to implement rules with minimal data.
-This is important for things written in C to run on little 8-bit microcontrollers that have little memory or horsepower.
+This is important for programs written to run on little 8-bit microcontrollers that have little memory or horsepower.
+It is not important when running a big fat OS like Ubuntu.

 Regular expressions (regexes) for numbers can be very complicated.
-For example, look at the regular expression for floats in cell #7 of https://github.com/james-prior/cohpy/blob/master/20170424-cohpy-lbyl-v-eafp.ipynb I was surprised how easy it was to make a regular expression for Roman numerals and how easy it made parsing Roman numerals.
+For example, look at the regular expression for floats in cell #7 of https://github.com/james-prior/cohpy/blob/master/20170424-cohpy-lbyl-v-eafp.ipynb I was surprised how easy it was to make a regular expression for Roman numerals and how easy it made validating or parsing Roman numerals.
 Using a regular expression made the code small and easy to read.
-That surprised me.
+So although I explored using small fast tight code with tricky logic, I settled on using regular expressions which made the code much simpler and easier to understand.
 As Eric Raymond says:

     9. Smart data structures and dumb code works a lot better than the other way around. http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/ar01s06.html